MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv/Commercialization.md

 ## Conclusion

 As you consider the commercial strategy for your solution, it's important to remember that there is no one-size-fits-all approach.
 Holistically considering each of the different factors at play-from potential value and costs, to go-to-market approach-is critical as you determine the best way to monetize your product.
-In addition to your overall commercial strategy, it's also important to consider how your product will be priced.
+In addition to your overall commercial strategy, it's also important to consider how your product is priced.
 You can find more information on [pricing models for a multitenant solution here](/azure/architecture/guide/multitenant/considerations/pricing-models).

 Another resource that can support you as you consider and develop your application's commercial strategy is the [ISV App Advisor](https://www.microsoft.com/isv/app-advisor?msockid=316ebbfcd786677209e7af61d6ec6618).
 This self-guided experience can surface the latest resources and recommendations based on your current development stage.

 Understanding and planning your commercial strategy is a key step towards success as you [evaluate and prioritize a use case](Business-Envisioning.md) and determine the best approach to [developing your solution](Capability-Envisioning.md).
 Across the ISV Journey, aligning your application's development and positioning with your commercial strategy helps drive a successful deployment and product offering.

-Once you've established your use case, how you'll build it, and your commercial strategy, the next step is determining the [specific low-code](Low-Code-Patterns.md) or [pro-code](Choosing-a-pro-code-pattern.md) pattern you'll follow as you develop your solution.
+Once you establish your use case, how you plan to build it, and your commercial strategy, the next step is determining the specific [low-code](Low-Code-Patterns.md) or [pro-code](Choosing-a-pro-code-pattern.md) pattern to follow as you develop your solution.